Industrial Revolution & American Education

 In other words, Prussian education was seen as a model of a function, not an ideology or set of practices.
 To say the modern school system is “Prussian-style” in its origins is merely to say that it is free and compulsory for all children, administered by the national government, and follows a standardized curriculum.
-Of course, the form itself leads to a convergence upon certain ideological assumptions and practices, but to define education theorists from Plato to Dewey by a shared desire to create obedient subjects is simplistic to the point of meaninglessness.

 The persistent talk of a “factory-model school system” reflects inquiries into the purpose of the modern American system by asking who benefits, or once benefitted, from its design.
 Almost all such inquiries result in the conclusion that its design reflects the needs of someone other than middle-class parents, teachers, and modern employers.
 But the system was not built by greedy 19th-century factory owners.
 Middle-class parents and local business leaders pieced together the infrastructure in response to post-Civil War social changes.
-This infrastructure was scaled up into a semi-standardized system by Progressive-era reformers (many of whom were from a new class of professionally-trained teachers) between 1900 and 1930.

 United by a focus on career training, economic growth, and maintaining social status, middle-class parents and business interests have continued to exercise significant influence as needed, which, along with changing socioeconomic factors, has prevented the Progressive plan—or anyone else’s—from being fully realized.
 The resulting incoherence of the modern education system, which contributes to these myths, will be the topic of an upcoming piece.